MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 In AI / machine learning workloads, model development involves **creating, validating, and promoting models** to model hosting platforms.
 It's important to have deployment pipelines that streamline complex workflows related to data processing, feature engineering, model training or augmentation, and deployment to production.
 Given the non-deterministic nature of AI, which makes processes opaque, you need to **incorporate qualitative tests in release pipelines** and monitoring systems.

 Although MLOps and GenAIOps might require distinct AI activities and core technologies might differ, the underlying concepts remain similar to those of DevOps.
-We recommend that you apply best practices from your existing DevOps processes. **Integrate AI activities into your workload's exsiting pipelines**.
+We recommend that you apply best practices from your existing DevOps processes. **Integrate AI activities into your workload's existing pipelines**.

 Typically, AI workloads involve traditional code deployments.
 You can choose to handle model deployment alongside the code or separately in its own lifecycle.
 The former approach is preferable.
 Be prepared to package models and inference endpoints with workload deployment to keep AI operations primarily focused on data preparation, training/fine-tuning, grounding data management, and monitoring.

 Re-evaluate how the following assets can be tailored to cover the entire MLOps and GenAIOps lifecycle, from preproduction to production:

-- Infrastructure-as-Code (IaC) tools
+- Infrastructure-as-code (IaC) tools
 - CI/CD pipelines
 - The observability stack for tracking and identifying issues